How to get a mortgage when you’re self-employed

 4. Shop multiple lenders

-You may want to seek a loan officer who has experience underwriting a self-employment mortgage.
+When searching for the best mortgage lenders for self-employed people, you may want to seek a loan officer who has experience underwriting a self-employment mortgage.
 These officers may fight harder for your approval and be able to explain your qualifications to the underwriting department.
-Lenders who offer FHA loans may also be a better fit than traditional loans because they are guaranteed by the government and lessen the risk to the lender.
+Lenders who offer FHA loans may also be a better fit than traditional loans because they are guaranteed by the government and lessen the lender’s risk.

 A mortgage broker might be able to steer you toward lenders who specialize in self-employment mortgages.

-A non-qualified mortgage (non-QM mortgage or loan, for short) is a type of non-conforming loan, one in which there are looser income verification criteria.
-Instead of using standard federal qualifications to ascertain your creditworthiness, the lender bases approval on alternatives — like your average bank statement balance over the last 12 to 24 months, for example.
-The lender would be willing to consider this balance as an earned-income equivalent, in place of pay stubs.
+- Non-qualified mortgage lenders: A non-qualified mortgage (non-QM mortgage or loan, for short) is a type of non-conforming loan, one in which there are looser income verification criteria.
+Instead of using standard federal qualifications to assess your creditworthiness, the lender bases approval on alternatives — like your average bank statement balance over the last 12 to 24 months, for example.
+The lender would be willing to consider this balance as an earned-income equivalent in place of pay stubs.

 How to improve your chances of getting a mortgage when you’re self-employed